a-virginian/a-virginian.github.io/journal/entries/math.md

 ## Perfect Cubes and Other Radicals

 Simplifying other racidals is just like simplifying sqaure roots.
 First you divide the radicand by a number to the power of the index. for example, if we have a cube root you use cubes.
-Also if the index is a odd number the root can be a negative number if its even it cant be negative.
+Also if the index is a odd number, the root can be a negative number if its even it can't be negative.
 If there are variables you can divde the variable by the index.

 # Multiplying, Adding and Subtracting

-To multiply add or subtract radicals, the radicands must be the same.
-If they are diffrent, you could try to simplifying them to try and make the radicands the same.
+To multiply, add or subtract radicals, the radicands must be the same.
+If they are different, you could try to simplify them in a effort to  make the radicands the same.

 # Dividing

-First check if the index is the same.
-If so, start simplifying the coefficent, then the radicands, then you need to multiply both the denominator and the numerator by the bottom radicand then lastly you simplify.
+First, check if the index is the same.
+If so, start by simplifying the coefficent, then the radicands, then you need to multiply both the denominator and the numerator by the bottom radicand. finally you simplify.